 We are creating opportunities for landowners to participate in our feral animal management strategy, and developing research partnerships to better understand pig dynamics, numbers, behaviour and movements in our region so that we are strongly placed to control feral pigs on our country.

-Our long-term goal is for Djelk Rangers to have effective tools and methods for managing pigs so that the cultural and environmental impact of the feral pigs is reduced and billabongs are much healthier.
+Our long-term goal is for Bawinanga (Djelk) Rangers to have effective tools and methods for managing pigs so that the cultural and environmental impact of the feral pigs is reduced and billabongs are much healthier.